zenml-io/zenml/docs/book/guides/functional-api/chapter-3.md

 ## Train and evaluate the model

-Finally we can train and evaluate our model.
+Finally, we can train and evaluate our model.

 ### Create steps